 8.4.2.71.5 Diagnostic Information subelement descriptions

 The format of the AP descriptor subelement is described in Figure 8-290.
+The set of current operating classes and channel widths of the AP is indicated by N+1 AP descriptor subelements where the first N subelements contains an Operating Class octet with a 80+ Behavior Limit and the last subelement contains an Operating Class octet without a 80+ Behavior Limit (as defined in Annex E).

+NOTE: An 80+80 MHz AP sends four AP descriptor subelements for 20/40 MHz, 80 MHz, 80+ MHz (for the secondary 80 MHz frequency segment) and 80 MHz (for the primary 80 MHz frequency segment)

 Note to reader, not for inclusion in the draft.
 We are duplicating the BSSID field, but this is a tolerable overhead